 Each Simscape diagram (or each topologically distinct physical network in a diagram) must contain a Solver Configuration block from the Simscape Utilities library.

-If you have pneumatic elements in your model, default gas properties are for dry air and ambient conditions of 101325 Pa and 20 degrees Celsius.
-Attach a Gas Properties block to each topologically distinct pneumatic circuit to change gas properties and ambient conditions.
+If you have gas elements in your model, default gas properties are for dry air.
+Attach a Gas Properties (G) block to each topologically distinct circuit to change gas properties.

 To connect regular Simulink® blocks (such as sources or scopes) to your physical network diagram, use the converter blocks, as described in Using the Physical Signal Ports.